alexisbellido/docker-compose-django/README.rst

 Installation
 ---------------------------------------------------------------

-Create a directory for static files on your host.
+Create a directory for static files on your host and grant it permissions so Docker can write to it.

 .. code-block:: bash

     $ mkdir -p ~/project-compose-dev/static
+    $ sudo chmod -R 777 ~/project-compose-dev/static

 Create a copy of the provided ``config.sample.yaml``, name it ``config.yaml`` and replace the values with your project's settings.